wakeupthecat/gastona/README.md

 If the scripting language turns out to be useful and convenient, could we use it also for rendering our application in a browser?

-The answser is jGastona.js and the family Eva.js, EvaLayout.js and LayoutManager.js.
-These are
-pure javascript libraries that implement Gastona for a browser.
-Not thought to be one to one compatible with the java variants, which is not possible and also not needed.
-But just to be an alternative when developing browser applications.
+The answser is yes,  jGastona.js and the family Eva.js, EvaLayout.js and LayoutManager.js can do that.
+These are pure javascript libraries that implement Gastona for a browser.
+Not thought to be one to one compatible with the java variants, which is not possible and also not needed, but just as an alternative for developing browser applications.

-As any other javascript library jGastona can be used without Gastona, either in a static html or served via http with any Http server.
-But since gastona has also an http server, let's finish the demo showing jGastona launched by Gastona mico http server.
+As any other javascript library jGastona can be used either in a static html or served via http with some Http server.
+But since gastona has also an http server, let's finish the demo showing jGastona launched by the Gastona http server called MICO.

 This is a possible compact script to do that

      #javaj#

       <frames> oConsola

      #listix#

       <main>
-         micohttp, start, monoMico
+         micohttp, start, myMico

      <GET />
        //<html><body>
        //